thosgood/this-weeks-finds/markdown/1-50/week036.md

 $$d_A B = 0,$$
 that is, the exterior covariant derivative of $B$ vanishes.

-In 4 dimensions we can soup up our BF theory a bit by adding terms proportional to
+In 4 dimensions we can soup up our $BF$ theory a bit by adding terms proportional to
 $$\operatorname{tr}(B \wedge B)$$
 and